facebookresearch/ParlAI/README.md

 ```

 ## License
-ParlAI is BSD-licensed.
-We also provide an additional patent grant.
+ParlAI is MIT licensed.
+See the LICENSE file for details.